ahten/codingTasks/Task-T02/README.md

 -------

 Task 2 - Value Conversion

+Objective
++ Understanding how to convert the number to different value type ( integer , float , string)

 As in the previous practical task, please first provide pseudocode as comments in your Python file, outlining how you will solve this problem.